MicrosoftDocs/azure-docs/articles/chaos-studio/chaos-studio-permissions-security.md

 ms.custom: template-concept, ignite-fall-2021, devx-track-arm-template
 ---

-# Permissions and security in Azure Chaos Studio Preview
+# Permissions and security in Azure Chaos Studio

 Azure Chaos Studio enables you to improve service resilience by systematically injecting faults into your Azure resources.
 Fault injection is a powerful way to improve service resilience, but it can also be dangerous.
 Causing failures in your application can have more impact than originally intended and open opportunities for malicious actors to infiltrate your applications.